Feb 17 to Apr 30, 2021: Tue, Wed, Thu, Fri, 11 a.m. to 4 p.m.; Sun, Sat, 11 a.m. to 5 p.m.

 - Green Policy

-It may be small, but it certainly packs a punch: the Marguerite-Bourgeoys Museum and Notre-Dame-de-Bon-Secours Chapel allows visitors to travel through a whopping 2,400 years of history within its four walls.
+It may be small, but it certainly packs a punch: the Marguerite-Bourgeoys Historic Site and Notre-Dame-de-Bon-Secours Chapel allows visitors to travel through a whopping 2,400 years of history within its four walls.

 Crowning an ancient promontory above the St. Lawrence River, this 300+-year-old church, which was constructed in 1771, sits atop a former First Nations encampment, and was built on the foundations of the first stone chapel erected in 1675.
 Religious heritage enthusiasts will love its beautiful interior as well as the one-of-a-kind artifacts in its 18th-century crypt, including the tomb of Marguerite Bourgeoys, Montréal’s first teacher.